Bluewave2/Drift-Script/README.md

 # Drift-Script
 FreePIE + vJoy python wheel emulation script

-This reposotory is a Python script meant for emulating a racing wheel for use in drifting/racing games such as: Assetto Corsa, Live for Speed.
+This reposotory is a Python script meant for emulating a racing wheel with a mouse and keyboard for use in drifting/racing games such as: Assetto Corsa, Live for Speed.

 This script requires: